OfficeDev/outlook-dev-docs/docs/add-ins/extract-entity-strings-from-an-item.md

 # Extract entity strings from an Outlook item

 This article describes how to create a **Display entities** Outlook Add-in that extracts string instances of supported well-known entities in the subject and body of the selected Outlook item.
 This item can be an appointment, email message, or meeting request, response, or cancellation.

 The supported entities include:

-- Address: A United States postal address, that has at least a subset of the elements of a street number, street name, city, state, and zip code.
+- **Address**: A United States postal address, that has at least a subset of the elements of a street number, street name, city, state, and zip code.

-- Contact: A person's contact information, in the context of other entities such as an address or business name.
+- **Contact**: A person's contact information, in the context of other entities such as an address or business name.

-- Email address: An SMTP email address.
+- **Email address**: An SMTP email address.

-- Meeting suggestion: A meeting suggestion, such as a reference to an event.
+- **Meeting suggestion**: A meeting suggestion, such as a reference to an event.
 Note that only messages but not appointments support extracting meeting suggestions.

-- Phone number: A North American phone number.
+- **Phone number**: A North American phone number.

-- Task suggestion: A task suggestion, typically expressed in an actionable phrase.
+- **Task suggestion**: A task suggestion, typically expressed in an actionable phrase.

-- URL.
+- **URL**

 Most of these entities rely on natural language recognition, which is based on machine learning of large amounts of data.
 This recognition is nondeterministic and sometimes depends on the context in the Outlook item.